Kanban-Zai/kanban-zai-version-1.0/core.md

 Kanban-Zai core is a container framework.

-It's purpose is to wrap another process ensure that the rules, procedures and boundaries of the wrapped process are adhered to and provides mechanisms to document deviations from that child process.
+It's purpose is to wrap another process ensure that the rules, procedures and boundaries of that process are followed and provides mechanisms to document deviations from that child process.

 The core must be used by ALL (100%) Kanban-Zai implementations